5-minute read

 Do you have defined goals and use cases for AI?

-First and foremost, it is important to have clear objectives for generative AI adoption.
+First and foremost, it is important to have clear objectives for AI adoption.
 Do you want to boost productivity?
 Reduce costs?
 Improve customer experience?
 Gain a competitive advantage?
 There are many use cases to explore, but focusing first on the outcomes can help narrow the focus of your initiative.
-Even if it is purely a research and development effort, it is good to set goalposts and timelines for what you hope to achieve by adopting generative AI.
+Even if it is purely a research and development effort, it is good to set goalposts and timelines for what you hope to achieve by adopting AI.

-Is there a business case for generative AI?
+Is there a business case for AI?

 There are multiple ways to use and deploy the technology, each of which comes with its own cost structure.
 For example, APIs may charge by “token” (words or fragments of words), but tools like Copilot may charge by user.
 Custom deployments may improve your ability to use advanced models, but can come with expensive hardware requirements.